-You will usually pay more for a travel insurance policy with no excess, mainly because the insurer is taking on more risk by agreeing to pay more towards any claim.
-However, shopping around is a good way to find policies that offer the right level of cover at an affordable price.
+You will usually pay more for no-excess travel insurance, mainly because the insurer is taking on more risk by agreeing to pay more towards any claim.
+However, shopping around is a great way to find policies that offer the right level of cover at an affordable price.

 Can a travel insurance policy have more than one excess?

 Yes, the excess on most travel insurance policies is made up of two parts: the voluntary excess chosen by you and the compulsory excess set by the insurer.
-So if the compulsory excess is £50 and your voluntary excess is £100, you will pay £150 towards any claim.
+For example, if the compulsory excess is £50 and your voluntary excess is £100, you will pay £150 towards any claim.